 This is a good month to be a squirrel at the farm.
 Acorns are falling like rain and the ground is covered.
 You hear them hit our metal roof day and night.
 It is so loud, it sounds as if the trees threw the acorns at the roof.
 Old wive’s tales say all these acorns are a prediction of a bad winter to come.

-Continue reading “Falling Acorns”Tag: #stories
+Continue reading “Falling Acorns”The Dinner Party

 I opened the door to the room and the five of them were there.
 My brother-in-laws, Jack and Don, old friend Tim, Dad, and Cathy’s Dad, Max.
 All looked robust and in their 50s, except for Max who died at 41 and remained forever young.
 Tim looked up from the bar.
 “French 75 Maxie?”
 I nodded yes.